mranarshit/wp-bruteforce_xmlrpc/README.md

-#Wordpress brute force with xmlrpc methode
+Wordpress brute force with xmlrpc method

 ABOUT DEVELOPER
 ----